Key areas of enforcement officers' work

-- vehicle weights - to ensure that vehicles comply with legal weight limits
+- vehicle weights - to make sure that vehicles comply with legal weight limits

-- vehicle roadworthiness - to ensure they comply with Construction & Use requirements
+- vehicle roadworthiness - to make sure they comply with Construction and Use requirements

 - clean air (emissions) - enforcement officers check vehicles for clean air (emissions) at the roadside